aamiraadeez/MultiThreadProd-Consumer/README.md

 # MultiThreadProd-Consumer
-mutually exclusion wait and notify methods
+In this example i have try to show mutually exclusion wait and notify methods using multi-threading.